Latest News

 EU wants to strengthen its defences against economic threats such as China's export restrictions

-The EU executive has outlined what it calls an "economic security policy" for the bloc of 27 nations, which are battling U.S. tariffs and Chinese regulations that have stifled supplies of rare earths and chips.
+The EU executive has outlined what it calls an "economic security policy" for the 27 nation bloc.
+This is in response to Chinese restrictions which have stifled supplies of rare earths, chips and other essential materials.

-The bloc is keen to maintain its position as a global leader in manufacturing, but it risks falling behind China and the United States when it comes to new technologies such as AI and batteries.
+The EU is determined to be a leader in manufacturing, but it risks losing ground to China and the U.S. on technologies such as batteries and AI.

-The Commission is looking to work more closely with EU member states and businesses to examine EU supply chains, the rules for inbound investments, its defence and aerospace sectors, as well as its strengths in new technologies, critical infrastructure, and its ability to develop.
+The Commission is looking to work more closely with EU member states and businesses to examine EU supply chains, the rules for inbound investments, its defence and aerospace sectors, as well as its strengths in new technologies, critical infrastructure, and critical infrastructure.

 The new measures could be designed to counter unfair competition and market distortions including overcapacity.
 They would encourage companies in high-risk industries to have multiple suppliers and set preferences for EU-based firms to be used in public procurements in strategic sectors.